kojix2/lolcat.cr/README.md

 ## License

-The original lolcat is licensed under the BSD 3-Clause "New" or "Revised" License So this project is also licensed under the same license.
+The original lolcat is licensed under the BSD 3-Clause "New" or "Revised" License.
+Thus, the same is true for this project.